unixorn/tumult.plugin.zsh/README.md

 Tumult is an oh-my-zsh compatible plugin that adds a lot of OS X-specific functions and scripts to your environment.

 Tumult will check to see if you're running on OS X and not load itself if you aren't.
-This allows you to use the same plugin list in all your environments without polluting your ZSH with incompatible functions and scripts on non Mac machines.
+This allows you to use the same plugin list in all your environments without polluting your ZSH with incompatible functions and scripts on non-Mac machines.

+## Included scripts

+* battery-percentage
+* battery-time
+* clear-osx-font-cache
+* column-view
+* eject-all
+* evernote
+* finder-path
+* finder-selection
+* icon-view
+* list-view
+* lockscreen
+* mkdmg
+* mkicns
+* osx-frontmost-app
+* screen-resolution
+* set-osx-hostname
+* volume
+* wifi-name

 ## Installation

 ### [Antigen](https://github.com/zsh-users/antigen)

 Add `antigen bundle unixorn/tumult.plugin.zsh` to your `.zshrc` with your other bundle commands.

 Antigen will handle cloning the plugin for you automatically the next time you start zsh.
 You can also add the plugin to a running zsh with `antigen bundle unixorn/tumult.plugin.zsh` for testing before adding it to your `.zshrc`.

 ### [Oh-My-Zsh](http://ohmyz.sh/)